awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-wrapKey.md

 Required: Yes

 **\-k**
-Specifies the key handle of the key to export\.
+The key handle of the key that you want to export\.
 Enter the key handle of a symmetric or private key that you own\.
 To find key handles, use the [findKey](key_mgmt_util-findKey.md) command\.
 To verify that a key can be exported, use the [getAttribute](key_mgmt_util-getAttribute.md) command to get the value of the `OBJ_ATTR_EXTRACTABLE` attribute, which is represented by constant `354`\.
 For help interpreting the key attributes, see the [Key Attribute Reference](key-attribute-table.md)\.
-Also, you can export only keys that you own\.
+You can export only those keys that you own\.
 To find the owner of a key, use the [getKeyInfo](key_mgmt_util-getKeyInfo.md) command\.
 Required: Yes

 **\-w**